31-Year-Old Safety – Free Agent

 Rashad Johnson Contract Information:

-Agreed to a three-year contract with the Cardinals in March of 2013.
+Signed a one-year contract with the Titans in March of 2016.

 To instantly reveal our fantasy analysis of every player – including Rashad Johnson – simply subscribe now.